 Pol MacAdaim a singer song writer living in County Louth in Ireland has written a protest song called ‘Justice for the Craigavon Two’, a truly remarkable and inspirational song which highlights the miscarriage of justice of John Paul Wootton and Brendan McConville.

-The song also pays homage to the great and legendary Gerry Conlon who campaigned tirelessly for the Craigavon Two before his untimely death last year.
+The song also pays homage to Gerry Conlon who campaigned tirelessly for the Craigavon Two before his untimely death last year.
 With the Craigavon Two case due before the UK Supreme Court (date not yet set) the Craigavon Two committee has chosen Saint Patricks week to launch the song on digital formats, in an effort to have it chart in the UK top 40.

 ‘JFTC2’ were inspired by the success of the Celtic supporters end criminalisation of supporters campaign when ‘Roll Of Honour’ successfully entered the UK charts last year .
 You can read our articles about that here and here.